malbarmavi/DevKit/README.md

 #Development Kit
-Development kit is list tool or resource that will aid you in your web development workflow.
+Development kit is list of tools and resource that will aid you in your web development workflow.
 Note: The tools and resources below are listed in no particular order.